bloominstituteoftechnology/ios-itunes-search/README.md

     - If you do get data back, use a do-try-catch block and `JSONDecoder` to decode `SearchResults` from the data returned from the data task.
 Create a constant for this decoded `SearchResults` object.
     - Set the value of the `searchResults` variable in this model controller to the `SearchResults`' `results` array.
     - Still in the `do` statement, call completion with `nil`.
-    - In the `catch` statement, call completion with `nil` for the array of recipes, and the error thrown in the catch block.
+    - In the `catch` statement, call completion with `nil` for the array of search results, and the error thrown in the catch block.

 ### Part 2 - Storyboard Layout